johnchronis/uw-search/README.md

 + distribution of the keys
 + parameter of the distribution (described in detail later)
 + search algorithm
-    (Interpolation Search, SIP, TIP, Binary Search)
+    (Interpolation Search, SIP, TIP, Binary Search, ...)
 + record size
     (each record contains an 8 Byte Key and a Payload that is controlled by the record size)
-+ number of search threads
++ number of threads, the search for a single record is handled by one thread.

 ## Performance Evaluation
 To measure the performance of an algorithm for a given dataset, we randomly permute the keys contained in the dataset and search for all of them, this is called a run.
-To measure the execution time of each algorithm we measure the overall time to search subsets of 1,000 keys for each run.
+We measure the execution time to search subsets of 1,000 keys for each run.
 To compare algorithms we use the time required to seacrh for one record.
-The search time for each run is an average over the time to search each subset.
+The time to search for one record is calculated as an average over the time to search each subset.

 ## How to use
 ### Compilation